 This is a type of maple that was planted by early settlers in the prarie lands of the United States as a shade tree.
-When not resin impregnated (it is usually sold that way for turnery) it is a fairly lightweight wood.
-Specific gravity is .42 to .45, making it a lightweight wood.
+When not resin impregnated (it is usually sold stabilized for turnery) it is a fairly lightweight wood.
+Specific gravity is .42 to .45, making it similar to fir.
 When stabilized with resin, the specific gravity becomes much higher and the wood is considered good for woodturning.
 The tree has been used for maple syrup production, and the plain wood is sometimes used for making crates or furniture.
 The most sought after pieces have nice pink/reddish lines and sometimes a little blue grey spalting.
 The vast majority of boards have no red in them at all.
 All pieces sold below have been kiln-dried and resin impregnated to stabilize them for turnery, knifemaking and other projects.

 Turning grade: means you will get a piece that has some kind of figure in the form of lines and/or spalting.

 Note: The reason box elder has these great colors is due at least partly to the tree being attacked by insects.
 Expect some insect holes, which are usually really small, about 1-3mm's most of the time.
 Black superglue can be used to fill them and can add to the appearance.

 Sample photo of typical quality with nice streaks Sample photo of some of the actual pieces for sale in 7/8 gg .
 Sample photo of typical quality with fantastic streaks (primo grade)!

 Click the photo above to see a second view of these stabilized pieces.